meganz/mpenc_doc/source/background.rst

   attacker can observe secret computations that don't touch memory, e.g. collecting, using, then immediately discarding entropy.

-Now, we'll try to enumerate all the concrete things an attacker *might* be able to do, by applying our abstract properties to our model of session mechanics.
-The term "target" refers to the direct target of a secrets-leak or corruption, and "current" is relative to when those attacks happen.
-This is simplified for the time being; we don't directly consider multiple attacks.
+Now, we enumerate all the concrete things an attacker *might* be able to do, by applying these attacks to our model of session mechanics.
+For simplicity, we only consider individual attacks; a full precise formal treatment will need to consider multiple attacks across multiple sessions.
+In the following, the term "target" refers to the direct target of a secrets-leak or corruption, and the term "current" refers to when that attack happens.

 Older sessions (i.e. already-closed)
   - read session events (i.e. decrypt/verify messages and membership changes);